 Before you invest in our securities, you should be aware of various risks, including those described below.
-You should carefully consider these risk factors, together with all of the other information included in this prospectus and the accompanying prospectus supplement, if any, before you decide whether to make an investment in our securities.
+You should carefully consider these risk factors, together with all of the other information included in this prospectus, if any, before you decide whether to make an investment in our securities.
 The risks set out below are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may have a material adverse affect on our business, financial condition and/or operating results.
 If any of the following events occur, our business, financial condition and results of operations could be materially adversely affected.
-In such case, our net asset value and the trading price of our common stock could decline or the value of our preferred stock, warrants, subscription rights or debt securities, may decline, and you may lose all or part of your investment.
+In such case, our NAV, the trading price of our common stock or any securities we may issue, may decline, and you may lose all or part of your investment.